Metallurgical and Materials Engineering Courses

 Definition of viscosity, elements of laminar and turbulent flow, and overall mechanical energy balance.
 Thermal conductivity, steady and transient conduction problems, forced and natural convection, heat transfer, and radiative heat transfer.
 Definition of binary diffusivity, convection mass transfer, and mass transfer coefficient.
 The application of the principles covered in the design of specific metallurgical systems.

-Prerequisite(s): MATH 238 and MTE 252
+Prerequisite(s): MATH 238 and MTE 252 or permission of instructor

 Prerequisite(s) with concurrency: MATH 238